 - Acknowledge your audience’s needs.
 Identify the specific needs, wants, struggles, and burning pain of your audience.

 - Find products that meet those needs.
 Next, search for companies that have existing products that fulfill your audience’s needs and solves their problems.

-- Then, reach out to the company to see if they have an existing affiliate program.
-This can also be known as a referral program or partnership program.
+- Join affiliate programs.
+Then, reach out to the company to see if they have an existing affiliate program.
+This can also be called a referral program or partnership program.

 - Sign up for the affiliate program.
 If the company doesn’t have one, try to convince them to start an affiliate program by sharing how you could promote their products to your audience for a win-win.
 It never hurts to ask!

 - Grab your affiliate links.
 Get your unique URL link to the product or set of products that will be tied to you and your business.
 This is also known as your affiliate link.

 - Create content that sells those products.
-Create content to share with your audience how this product can help them and their business, and be sure to include your affiliate link. (*IMPORTANT – Be sure to include disclaimers that this is an affiliate link and that you may earn a commission if they choose to purchase, at no additional cost to them.)
+Create content to share with your audience about how this product can help them and their businesses, and be sure to include your affiliate link. *IMPORTANT – Be sure to include disclaimers that this is an affiliate link and that you may earn a commission if they choose to purchase, at no additional cost to them.

-- Depending on the pay-out requirements, you may get commission as you earn them each month, or you may need to earn a specific threshold before the company sends you a check.
+Depending on the pay-out requirements, you may get a commission as you earn them each month, or you may need to earn a specific threshold before the company sends you a check.

 Example of Affiliate Marketing